furixturi/frontend-2023/setup-note.md

 - Create the component folder and files
 - Go to Bootstrap's website to grab the HTML of [ListGroup](https://getbootstrap.com/docs/4.0/components/list-group/)
+- Use state hook to dynamically set active item style
+- Use props to pass in items and heading from parent component

 ### Form validation